-- Tomatoes: Great salsa begins with good tomatoes.
-I use Roma tomatoes since they produce less liquid than other varieties, but beef steak tomatoes work.
+- Tomatoes: Great salsa begins starts with fresh, juicy tomatoes.
+I use Roma tomatoes since they produce less liquid than other varieties, but beef steak tomatoes also work.

-- Jalapeño: When making this salsa for large groups of people, jalapeños are my pepper of choice since they’re not as spicy as others.
+- Jalapeño Peppers: When making this salsa for a crowd, jalapeños are my go-to since they’re slightly less spice than other varieties.
 If you love jalapeños but crave more spice, leave the seeds and membrane intact when chopping them.
 Once in a while, I use serrano chili for more heat.

-- Cilantro: This highly debated herb flavors the side, but leave it out if it’s not your thing.
+- Cilantro: The highly debated herb adds flavor to the salsa, but feel free to leave it out if it’s not your thing.

-- Spices: Season the chunky salsa with salt, pepper, cumin, and garlic powder.
+- Spices: Season the chunky salsa with kosher salt, coarse black pepper, ground cumin, and garlic powder.

-- Avocado: Avocado takes this salsa to the next level and guarantees there won’t be leftovers.
+- Avocado: Avocado takes the salsa recipe to the next level and guarantees you won’t have leftovers.

 The full recipe with measurements is in the recipe card below.

-Season the mixture with salt, pepper, cumin, and garlic powder.
-Stir to mix.
-Taste and adjust the salt to taste.
+Step 2: Stir in the lime juice, salt, black pepper, cumin powder, and garlic powder.
+Taste and adjust the salt as needed.

 - Fajitas